PolisPolitics/slate/source/includes/api/_roles.md

 Attribute | Required? | Description
 --------- | --------- | -----------
-id | true | Identifier of this record securityGroupId | true | Identifier of the associated security group customerId | true | Identifier of the associated customer data | true | Role data
+id | true | Identifier of this record. securityGroupId | true | Identifier of the associated security group. customerId | true | Identifier of the associated customer. data | true | Role data.

 ### data

 Attribute | Required? | Description
 --------- | --------- | -----------
-name | true | Name of the role description | false | Descriptions of the role permissions | false | Array of permissions allowed to that role
+name | true | Name of the role. description | false | Descriptions of the role. permissions | false | Array of permissions allowed to that role.

 ### meta